rafaeldalforno/rafaeldalforno/README.md

 ## Hello!
 I'm Rafael Dal Forno dos Santos

-- :round_pushpin: I live in 🇧🇷
+- :round_pushpin: I live in Brazil :brazil:
-- :mortar_board:  I have a degree in Eletronics
+- :mortar_board:  I have a degree in Eletronics in 2019
 - :man_student:   Now I'm studying Systems Analysis and Development

 ## I've learning more about: